abo-abo/hydra/README.md

 command.
 This makes the Hydra very seamless, it's like a minor mode that disables itself auto-magically.

+If you want to quickly understand the concept, see [the video demo](https://www.youtube.com/watch?v=_qZliI1BKzI).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc/generate-toc again -->
 **Table of Contents**